Step-by-Step Guide: Cleaning a Bottle Sterilizer with Vinegar

 Step 1: Preparation

-Before starting the cleaning process, ensure your bottle sterilizer is unplugged and completely cooled down.
+Before cleaning, ensure your bottle sterilizer is unplugged and completely cooled down.
 This will prevent any accidents or burns while handling the sterilizer.

 Step 2: Dilute Vinegar